How much does Medicare cost & how can it impact your finances?

 Part D is for prescription drug plans (PDPs).

-2. You may be penalized if you enroll too late
+2. Impact of Medicare if you enroll late

 You can sign up for Medicare during a seven-month window, called your initial enrollment period, which includes the three months before the month you turn 65, your birthday month and the full three months following your birthday month.
 If you want Part B coverage and miss this enrollment window, you may have to pay a penalty premium each month.